sedlatschek/inversify-express-typebox-openapi/README.md

 ## ToDo

-- [ ] provide clearMetadata for testing
+- [ ] De we need to provide clearMetadata for testing?
-- [ ] Readme (docs)
-- [ ] make a package out of it
+- [ ] Make a package out of it
-- [ ] check for the lowest compatible version of each peerDependency
+- [ ] Check for the lowest compatible version of each peerDependency
-- [ ] inversify all? (and also check for other inversify decorators that are currently not supported)
+- [ ] What to do with inversify's all method? (and also check for other inversify decorators that are currently not supported)
-- [ ] ignore decorator for controller, methods and parameters
-- [ ] improve types of merge.ts (only allow property keys of the assumed property value that is needed for the function to work)
+- [ ] Improve types of merge.ts (only allow property keys of the assumed property value that is needed for the function to work)
-- [ ] parameters decorators should reflect types
+- [ ] Parameters decorators should reflect types
-- [ ] check response type if it is something other than void
+- [ ] Check response type if it is something other than void
 - [ ] OA v3.0
-- [ ] remove reflect-metadata import from tests that do not rely on it
+- [ ] Remove reflect-metadata import from tests that do not rely on it
-- [ ] Changelog
+- [ ] Changelog / PR CI system
-- [ ] add jsdoc to decorators from oas v3.1 spec
+- [ ] Add jsdoc to decorators from oas v3.1 spec
 - [ ] webhooks callback via decorator?
-- [ ] add type tests for decorators (und such things as examples, example, schema)
+- [ ] Add type tests for decorators (und such things as examples, example, schema)
-- [ ] move schema to be its own parameter for parameter decorators
+- [ ] Move schema to be its own parameter for parameter decorators
 - [ ] DRY up decorator code
 - [ ] AllowReserved can only be applied to Query parameters, yet we allow it to be used on any parameter.
 This allows for invalid oas31 specification if used incorrectly.

 ### Roadmap

-- [ ] controller wide parameters: eg. cookie, header
+- [ ] Controller wide parameters: eg. cookie, header
-- [ ] controller wide responses: eg. 500
+- [ ] Controller wide responses: eg. 500